The Beautiful Life: International airings

-The show was originally announced as being part of the Autumn schedule of Ireland's TV3, but the show was later moved to TV3's second station 3e.
+The show was originally announced as being part of the Autumn schedule of Ireland's TV3.
+The show was later moved to TV3's second station, 3e.

-Network Ten in Australia and the United Kingdom's Channel 4 had the rights to air the show, but both networks refused to carry it after the CW's cancellation announcement.
+Network Ten in Australia and the United Kingdom's Channel 4 had the rights to air the show, but both networks refused to carry it after The CW's cancellation announcement.

 Episodes

 Episodes online

 On December 17, 2009, executive producer Ashton Kutcher reported on The Beautiful Lifes official YouTube channel that because of the cancellation, the remaining four episodes would be carried online, with a hope that additional episodes could be produced if viewer demand was high enough.
-Only five of the six produced episodes were released on the program's YouTube channel on December 21, 2009, under a sponsorship deal with Hewlett Packard.
+Only five of the six produced episodes were released on the program's YouTube channel on December 21, 2009, under a sponsorship deal with Hewlett-Packard.
 The effort did not lead to new episodes being produced and the sixth episode has never been released.
 As of October 2018, the channel still exists, but the episodes no longer stream.
 The channel originally included additional footage and cast member interviews, some discussing plotlines they hoped would be executed in possible future episodes.